NelisW/my3D-Trium/building/Trium-build.md

 <a href="https://opencircuit.nl/ProductInfo/1000064/LJ12A3.pdf"><img src="images/LJ12A3-4-Z.JPG" ></a>

-Designing an interface between the sensor and the Arduino is [further complicated](https://3dprint.wiki/reprap/anet/a8/improvement/autobedleveling) by the fact that the open collector status of the sensor is not known (Chinese versions apparently mostly/often have pull-up resistors internally to the sensor: there could be a voltage on the black wire).
+Designing an interface between the sensor and the Arduino is [further complicated](https://3dprint.wiki/reprap/anet/a8/improvement/autobedlevelling) by the fact that the open collector status of the sensor is not known (Chinese versions apparently mostly/often have pull-up resistors internally to the sensor: there could be a voltage on the black wire).
 Depending on your sensor:
 - NPN with no internal pull-up resistor to +V (open collector): safe to use with 5V Arduino.
 Just connect to the board, but switch on the Arduino internal  pull-up resistor or add one externally.
 - NPN with an (unknown value) sensor-internal pull-up resistor to +V: the voltage on the sensor  output may exceed 5V when not triggered.
-Some form of voltage conditioning is required; internet posts propose opto-couplers, voltage dividers or diodes in various configurations.
+Some form of voltage conditioning is required; internet posts propose optocouplers, voltage dividers or diodes in various configurations.
 - PNP output voltage will always swing between near zero and the sensor supply voltage.
 Some form of voltage conditioning is always required; internet posts often propose voltage dividers.

 To determine if the sensor is open collector, wire it up and measure the output voltage (black) with respect to ground (blue).
 When triggered, if the output voltage does not change significantly it is open collector.
 If there is an internal pull-up resistor the measured signal voltage will change.